andriniaina/andriniaina.github.io/cv/cv_en.markdown

 **Lead Software Development Engineer in .NET**

-I was called back to SGCIB/CTY to help on the FRTB project (Fondamental Review of the Trading Book).
+I was called back to SGCIB/CTY to kickoff the FRTB project (new set of rules for capital requirement from the Basel Committee).
-FRTB (aka Basel IV) is a set of laws that will define the new market risk capital rules, starting from Jan 2020.
-These new rules would require 20x more computations.

-Strong technical and functional challenges to adapt the legacy risk computation engine in order to be scalable.
+Strong technical and functional challenges to adapt the legacy risk computation engine (1300+ nodes) in order to be scalable (20x more computations than the traditional VaR).

 Achievements: